 Finger print found on ceramic bowl is over 5,000 years old

-When Danish archaeologists started to survey the site of the proposed Femern Belt link tunnel, they discovered a 5,500 year old ceramic vessel imprinted with the fingerprint of the craftsman who made it.
+When Danish archaeologists started to survey the site of the proposed Femern Belt link tunnel in 2015, they discovered a 5,500 year old ceramic vessel imprinted with the fingerprint of the craftsman who made it.

 The vessel is called a ‘funnel beaker’ because it has a neck shaped like a funnel and a flat bottom.
 The Funnel Beaker Culture, which lived in the area between 4000 and 2800 BC, was named after this style of pottery, produced by the first farmers in Scandinavia and the Northern European plain.
 The vessel discovered by the archaeologists was discovered in three pieces east of Rødby Havn, on the south coast of Lolland, Denmark.
 The site used to be a fjord.
 When the archaeologists brought the artifact to the museum, they noticed a fingerprint imprinted on the surface inside it.